-Effect Of Oversizing On Inverter Life
+Effect of Oversizing on Inverter Life

-Designers, developers and system owners should view the effects of oversizing on inverter life and Mean-Time-Between Failure (MTBF) through practical lenses.
-Large array-to-inverter ratios cause the inverter to work harder for longer hours.
-In addition, most commercial three-phase inverters operate less efficiently when operating above the maximum power point voltage, resulting in greater internal-heat rejection.
-Common sense tells us that this can cause some of the temperature-sensitive components to age faster compared to a lightly-loaded scenario.
+Designers, developers, and system owners should view the effects of oversizing on inverter life and Mean-Time-Between Failure (MTBF) through practical lenses.
+Large Array-to-Inverter ratios cause the inverter to work harder for longer hours, not only in the spring-time peaking hours, but also during the hotter summer months.
+In addition, most commercial three-phase inverters operate less efficiently when operating above the maximum power point voltage, resulting in greater internal heat rejection.